- Indianapolis, IN (Marion County)

 IDEM and EPA have investigated the Site since 1986.
 Between 2005 and 2007, the Potentially Responsible Party (PRP), under EPA oversight, removed lead-contaminated soils from 224 residential properties.
 In 2015, IDEM conducted an Expanded Site Investigation under the Hazard Ranking System (HRS) to determine the site’s eligibility for the National Priorities List (NPL).
 However, the Site did not score high enough to propose it for the NPL.On August 4, 2016, EPA approved an Action Memorandum to conduct a time-critical removal action.
 This action, beginning in September 2016, will consist of excavating and removing of lead-contaminated soil at residential properties, backfilling excavated areas to original grade with clean topsoil, and restoring landscaping.

 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

 In September 2016, EPA will start digging up and disposing of lead-contaminated soil in approximately 100 residential yards near the former American Lead facility.
 These excavated yards will be backfilled with clean soil.
-The locations where lead samples were taken can be seen in the Soils Lead Results Map from the 2016 EPA Assessment.
-The map also shows the areas where lead levels above the Remedial Management Level (RML) for residential soils of 400 ppm were discovered.
+The locations where lead samples were taken can be seen in the Soils Lead Results Map.
+The map also shows the areas where lead levels above the Removal Management Level (RML) for residential soils of 400 parts per million (ppm) were discovered.